vivek9patel/vscode-css-compatibility/README.md

 ## Usage
 1. Open a CSS/SCSS/LESS file in Visual Studio Code.
 2. Hover over any CSS syntax, keyword, type, or function to view compatibility information.
+3. You can enable/disable what browser type you want to check compatibility for in your vscode's settings file under "CSS Compatibility" configuration.
 3. Use the provided information to make informed decisions about which CSS features to use in your projects.

 ## Contributing